 Watching ‘The Pursuit Of Happyness’ is quite an emotional experience.
 Chris Gardner (Will Smith) is a man broken and beaten down by the events happening around him.
 The film shows how he and his son (Jaden Smith) get on with life during these rough patches using all that they have.
 Based on true events, this film assures the viewer that if they use their wits and talents, no matter how little they have of it, they will ultimately succeed.

 Perseverance.
 A steely resolve.
 Belief.
-Very small words but the key to something humongous, words that can steer you out of those tough times.
-Christopher Gardner (Will Smith) finds himself at the verge of bankruptcy and a failing marriage.
-With nothing but his ideals and son by his side, he tries to march ahead in life and find success despite indomitable odds.
-This movie as heart-wrenching as it gets will make you cry and smile at once.
-I’d like to quote Gardner from the movie, “Don’t let anyone tell you that you can’t do it.
+These are very small words but are words that can steer you out of those tough times.
+Christopher Gardner finds himself at the verge of bankruptcy and a failing marriage.
+With nothing but his ideals and son by his side, he tries to march ahead in life and finds success despite indomitable odds.
+This movie is as heart-wrenching as it gets and will make you cry and smile at once.
+I’d also like to quote Gardner from the movie: “Don’t let anyone tell you that you can’t do it.
 Not even me.
 You got a dream, you gotta protect it.
 When people can’t do something themselves, they’re going to tell you that you can’t do it.
 You want something, go get it.
-Period”, as he tells his son the most precious lesson one can learn and earn.
+Period.”

 Will Smith gives one of the greatest performances of his career here by playing a man who covers his sadness with a façade so as to not let his son find out what they are going through.
 He knows for certain that he is good with people and numbers, and he has mastered the Rubik’s Cube as well.
-We fall for Gardner while watching the film because he tries his best to financially support himself and his child using only those three aforementioned skills and because of this, we become happier than he is when we see a smile on his face.
-‘The Pursuit Of Happyness’ is a very uplifting movie, and it plants a sense of hope and appreciation in the minds of the audience.
+We feel for Gardner while watching the film because he tries his best to financially support himself and his child using only those three aforementioned skills.
+‘The Pursuit Of Happyness’ is a deeply uplifting movie, and it instills a sense of hope and positivity in the minds of the audience.

 Read More: Best End of the World Movies of All Time